Foundations of a theory of quantum gravity: Quantum Field Theory on indefinite Hilbert modules

 \chapter{Quantum Field Theory on indefinite Hilbert modules}

 The lack of a spin statistics theorem from positive energy, causality, statistics, cluster decomposition, locality and Poincar\'e covariance on Nevanlinna spaces leads one to consider the reverse relation: positive energy, Poincar\'e covariance, locality, cluster decomposition and spin-statistics leads to causality.
-This is also an outcome of the work in sections six and eight and we investigate whether this relation persists in Clifford-Nevanlinna modules.
-First, we have to address the statistics question within this new operational framework for physics and see whether we get out the so called Cliffordons by Finkelstein and Wilczek.
+This is also an outcome of the work in section six and we investigate whether this relation persists in Clifford-Nevanlinna modules.
 The philosophical implications of this work are immense, statistics is more fundamental than causality is.
 As we shall learn from the next chapter, we arrive at some form of the holographic principle from which causality automatically follows in \emph{flat} spacetime, not in curved one.
-The content in this chapter is presented in the following order: (a) first we define Clifford-Nevanlinna modules and treat the spectral theorem (b) second we treat the statistics question (c) third, we derive causality from spin-statistics and the hereforementoned assumptions for ``free field theories'' on Minkowski and (d) finally we address the issue of positive probabilities initiated in the previous chapter. \\* \\* What follows could be done in full generality for any associative, unital, involutive algebra but we shall focus on the physical case and leave the rather trivial extension to mathematicians.
+The content in this chapter is presented in the following order: (a) first we define generalized Nevanlinna spaces (b) second, we treat finite dimensional Clifford-Nevanlinna modules and study some spectral properties of Hermitian operators (c) we make some comments about statistics and appropriate probability interpretations. \\* \\* What follows could be done in full generality for any associative, unital, involutive algebra but we shall focus on the physical case and leave the rather trivial extension to mathematicians.
 Denote by $\mathcal{C}_{(1,3)}$ the complex Clifford algebra with generators given by $\gamma^a$ and let $\mathcal{H}$ be a general $\mathcal{C}_{(1,3)}$ bi-module. $\mathcal{C}_{(1,3)}$ is equipped with a sesquilinear indefinite ``scalar product'' $B$ defined as $B(v,w) = \widetilde{v}w$.
 We furthermore demand that $\mathcal{H}$ is equipped with a ``scalar product'' satisfying the following properties: